 I do make this dish more during the colder months of the year but it’s good year-round.

 Depending on your family’s taste you can add other spices.
-Jungle Jim likes his food a little hotter than the rest of us in the family so he tends to sprinkle some Chipotle chili powder on top of his bowl.
+Hubby likes his food a little hotter than the rest of us in the family so he tends to sprinkle some Chipotle chili powder on top of his bowl.

 My dad, on the other hand, can’t handle the spices like he used to so I don’t add chili powder to the recipe while it’s cooking.
 I have added other spices though depending on who will be joining us for dinner.
 I’m partial to chili powder, onion powder, and Worcestershire sauce.
 The nicest thing about this dish is that it’s hard to mess it up.